nickdevereaux/SharepointManager/SharePoint Manager 2013/Main/Resources/Documents/Readme.txt

 Therefore be very careful when changing the data.

 How to install:
-1. Download the ZIP file and unpack on a SharePoint 2013 Server.*
+1. Download the ZIP file and unpack on a SharePoint front-end Server.*
 2. Run the SharePoint Manager 2013.exe program.

-(*) This program has to run on a server where SharePoint Foundation 5.0 or Microsoft SharePoint Server 2013 is installed.
+(*) This program has to run on a server where SharePoint Foundation 2010 or 2013 is installed.

 NB!
 Be sure that you are the server and SharePoint administrator.